 Do you want to bring your pet along with you when you travel?
 Here, you'll find all the information to better plan your trip, from transport rules to rates to animals not permitted to travel.

-Please note: animal transport may be restricted or limited on some aircraft types or for certain destinations.
+Please note that animal transport may be restricted or limited on some aircraft types or for certain destinations.
+For this reason, we recommend that you contact us as soon as possible before your trip to make a reservation for you and your pet.

 In the hold